The NoahFace App displays different screens for different business applications. You can select one of the following screen types:

 mode=auto, max=15, end=23:00

 In "break" mode, an additional "Start Break" button is present, so staff can record their unpaid breaks (such as meal breaks).
-You can optionally specify a minimum break time in minutes using the "minbreak" option.
-When workers clock out, they will only be able to clock back in when the minimum break time has passed.
+The "Clock In" button will be disabled when staff are working.
+Alternatively, if you want the "Clock In" button to remain enabled, you can specify a mode of "manbreak".
+Regardless, you can optionally specify a minimum break time in minutes using the "minbreak" option.
+When workers take a break, they will only be able to clock back in when the minimum break time has passed.
+The option "minout" is similar, specifying the minimum time a worker must be clocked out before they can clock back in for their next shift.
 For example:

-In "auto", "gray", and "break" modes, a status panel will display the current clocking status, and if you are currently clocked in, how long you have been working.
+In "auto", "gray", "break", and "manbreak" modes, a status panel will display the current clocking status, and if you are currently clocked in, how long you have been working.
 You can optionally hide the calculated time by specifying:

 Finally, there is also a touchless mode so that staff do not have to press a button at all to record their clocking events.
 This can be enabled by specifying: